Book: Top US officer feared Trump could order China strike

 “Peril” describes Trump’s relentless efforts to convince Attorney General William Barr that the election had been stolen.
 Barr is quoted as telling Trump, “The Justice Department can’t take sides, as you know, between you and the other candidate.”
 According to the book, Barr had determined that allegations about rigged voting machines “were not panning out.”
 Barr also expressed disgust with Rudolph Giuliani and others insisting Trump had won, calling them a “clown car.”

-Associated Press writers Hillel Italie in New York and Lisa Mascaro contributed reporting.
+Associated Press writers Hillel Italie in New York and Lisa Mascaro and Lolita C. Baldor contributed to this report.